Understanding Graphs

 Each selected parameter appears as a separate line or set of points on the graph, with its own distinct colour.
 If a parameter has data that was measured on multiple XSPs (e.g. road lanes), that parameter is represented multiple times (as illustrated below).

 Move your mouse along the panel to highlight the data values recorded at each chainage position along the Section length.
 The current chainage is simultaneously highlighted along the Section on the map.
 Information for the current chainage is displayed on the left/right side.
 It includes the name, Feature Code, XSP Code and data value of each parameter at that chainage.
-Click your position to lock it there.
-Click again to unlock.
+Select your position to lock it there.
+Select again to unlock.

 Each parameter has a corresponding button in the bottom-left corner.
 Hover over a button to see its full name, Feature Code and XSP code.
 Use the buttons to turn individual parameters on/off as needed, without having to deselect them in the Graphing dropdown.